tthtlc/quest4science/_posts/2025-10-19-science-what-happens-if-you-put.md

 <!-- Image Description: A detailed image of a human hand inserted inside the transparent window of a vacuum chamber, showing the vacuum environment with faint visual cues of air molecules being evacuated and slight swelling or skin texture changes on the hand due to pressure difference. -->

-# What Happens If You Put Your Hand Inside a Vacuum Chamber?

 ## Exploring the Science of Vacuum and Human Tissue

 *By Peter Teoh, Science Writer*